Clara (2018 film): Plot

-When they learn that someone else discovered "their" planet a week before them, Isaac becomes despondent.
-He soon decides to focus on finding direct evidence of life, rather than just a potentially habitable planet.
+When they learn that someone else discovered "their" planet a week before them, Isaac becomes initially despondent, but then decides to focus on detecting signs of an evolved civilisation affecting its environment as evidence of existence of an advanced species, rather than finding just a potentially habitable planet.
 In his obsession, he is blind to Clara's declining health, until Charlie chastises him.
-Isaac tells Clara it is time for him to stop his search, but she makes him ignore the data and focus on his inner connection to the universe.
-He is surprised when it works, but rejects it and her.
-She grabs her bag to leave - and collapses.
+When Isaac tells Clara it is time for him to stop his search, she makes him set up a virtual map of the universe from the released batches of TESS data and then pick a star, trusting to his inner connection to the universe instead of focusing on data.
+Isaac picks a spot on the map not covered by the available data; in his anger and frustration he accuses Clara of planning to leave him and never intending to make their relationship permanent.
+Deeply upset and offended, Clara grabs her bag to leave - and collapses.

-At the hospital, it is revealed that Clara has an autoimmune disease that is causing the complete breakdown of every organ and muscle in her body.
-The doctors are shocked that she can even walk or talk, and confirm she will soon be dead.
-Isaac stays at her bedside for her last few days.
-Moments before she dies, she tells him he is going to "see it".
+At the hospital, it is revealed that Clara has an autoimmune disease that has been causing the breakdown of internal organs and muscle wasting in her body; the doctor is surprised that in her condition she can walk or even talk.
+Isaac stays at her bedside until there's a sudden deterioration in her state.
+Moments before she dies, she tells him: "I wish I could see your face when you see it."

-A fresh batch of TESS data is released, and Isaac does "see it" - proof of a seemingly artificial object in coincident orbit with an exoplanet.
+When a new batch of TESS data is released, Isaac finds that the spot he picked previously on the map of the universe is now covered by the data, with the celestial object at that location exhibiting anomalies in its coincident orbit around an exoplanet - proof of that object being artificial and its orbit being intentionally maintained.
 He takes his findings to Charlie, who introduces him to Dr. Rickman, head of the TESS project.
 Two years later, at a press conference at the JPL, Dr. Rickman, Rebecca and Charlie explain that the data gathered now conclusively proves the existence of the artificial object, orbiting a star 200 light years distant, in turn proving the existence of intelligent alien life.
 Isaac is not in his assigned seat on the panel, choosing instead to spend time reminiscing about Clara.

 A few months later, Rebecca summons Isaac to the SETI laboratory.
-She reveals that the aliens have sent a message—"Isaac Bruno"—in Morse code.
-He is present when the next message arrives – an audio file of a Bob Dylan song that he and Clara often listened to together.
-The film ends with Isaac smiling through his tears.
+She reveals that the aliens have sent a message "Isaac Bruno" in Morse code.
+He is present when the next message arrives - an audio file of a Bob Dylan song that he and Clara listened to together.
+The film ends with Isaac smiling through his tears and saying "Thank you."